THE STORY OF

 Overall, this recording is a bit

-full blown broadcasting frenzy that would make Cabel T-B "Totally-Banned"
+the full blown broadcasting frenzy that would make Cabel T-B "Totally-Banned"

 and infamous as a radio station.